Tag: bdx

 KEY THEMES

-The announcement of Vitor Roque as permanent CFO (after serving as interim) signals management continuity and removes a lingering uncertainty.
+The appointment of Vitor Roque as permanent CFO (after serving as interim) signals continuity.
+This reduces uncertainty around the finance function during a period of structural change.

 RISKS